 Alongside the flagging, Wikipedia is interesting to analyse for their other software tools.
 Without assigned moderators, the task to edit content on Wikipedia articles is the result of the public collaborative discussion between users.
 As anti-hate measures, the editors get help from tools such as ClueBot NG, ORES or the AbuseFilter extension.
 These software tools detect and remove hateful content.
 The tools are always evolving to more sophisticated forms, for example, with the implementation of machine learning.
 The automatisation of moderation is becoming a common practice on social media.
 But so far, the intricate nature of hate and its context, still require a lot of human action.
 Until someone comes up with better social solutions, technical tools can help users to deflect hateful content.

 In this chapter, I discussed the possibility of creating tools on the margins, as complements or plugins, as is the case of blocklists.
 Also relevant is the manipulation of some already integrated features, like flagging.
-The openness of forums is also a great place to discuss what tools are needed.
+The openness of forums is also a great place to discuss which tools are needed.
 The technical tools referred to in this text are used within coordinated strategies to help shape social spaces.
 They are generous approaches to filter out hate from the users’ networks.
 The tools, when used collectively, share software knowledge, design skills, and media know-how.
 This cooperation is especially helpful for users without the resources to make adjustments that can make a difference in their experiences with social media.
 The community that shares their knowledge, and is active in removing hate for themselves and others, creates important support systems — networks of care.

 Online hate exists since people could share messages on computers.
 In 1984, a bulletin board system called Aryan Nations Liberty Net was carrying racist material, years before the internet was widespread.
 Two decades later, the participatory web 2.0 foreshadowed a cultural revolution.
 The potential for social media to connect people grew, as well as the ability to spread mean comments, harass someone, make threats.
 To say that online spaces are filled with hate is not a novelty, but a commonplace at this point.
 However, the ways to deal with hate continue to increase and improve, always trying to stay as progressive as possible, aiming to catch up with the most recent hurdles.
 Discussions about moderating social platforms are challenging issues making the headlines right now.